andresamarilis/andresamarilis/README.md

 I'm a junior web developer in training.
 I'm also a University of Technology, Sydney graduate with knowledge in Internetworking and Applications and Software Development.
 I have a passion for IT, and on here, you will find some of my Web Development projects.

-- 🔭 I’m currently working on small projects to put what I have learned into practice.
+- 🔭 I’m currently working on small web development projects (HTML, CSS, JAVASCRIPT, APIs, REACT)
 - 🌱 I’m currently learning more about Javascript and React.

 <!--